 The module disposes a powerful integrated control unit.
-The control unit is accessible by removing the cover plate with the Weiss Robotics Logo (cf. Figure 20).
+The control unit is accessible by removing the cover plate with the Weiss Robotics Logo (cf.Figure 23).

-Figure 20: Tray to access the control unit
+Figure 23: Tray to access the control unit

 Via this tray, additional control LEDs and the memory card can be accessed.
+The test interface is used only for programming and testing purposes by the manufacturer and is needed during the production process.